Potency regulators are a group of medicines that includes a variety of drugs used to treat erectile dysfunction.

-Sildenafil citrate and vardenafil are similar in chemical structure while tadalafil substantially differs from them in structure and pharmacokinetic properties.
+Sildenafil and vardenafil are similar in chemical structure while tadalafil substantially differs from them in structure and pharmacokinetic properties.

 Yohimbine (Yohimbine Hydrochloride)

-The main phentolamine mechanism of action – non-selective postsynaptic alpha1-adrenoreceptors blockade, which leads to disruption of adrenergic vasoconstrictor impulses transmission.
+Phentolamine is a drug providing a non-selective postsynaptic alpha1-adrenoreceptors blockade, which leads to disruption of adrenergic vasoconstrictor impulses transmission.
 Due to this, phentolamine mainly acts as detumescence blocker and is more often used in combinations.
 The drug is applied as intracavernous injection and orally.

 Complex Composition Means

 Indications for potency regulators main groups medication are common: erectile dysfunction of neurogenic, vascular, psychogenic or mixed etiology.
 Alprostadil is also used for pharmacological tests in complex erectile dysfunction diagnostic tests.
-Preparations of complex composition are often applied at psychogenic ED, at decreased sexual activity in elderly age.
+Preparations of the complex composition are often applied at psychogenic ED, at decreased sexual activity in elderly age.